For patients with hypo- or hyperthyroidism, MTM providers should review the medication list for drugs that may be contributing to thyroid dysfunction.

 Requires prompt treatment and hospitalization

-Hypothyroidism indicates a failure of the thyroid gland to produce or secrete adequate thyroid ...
+Hypothyroidism indicates a failure of the thyroid gland to produce or secrete adequate thyroid hormone to ...